The Low Self-Confidence Habit (1)

 This time we’ll look at a second obstacle – the Low Self-Confidence habit.

 (By the way, this is an important subject and the original draft of the article was too long because it included some detailed action steps.
 So I’m sending it in two parts.
 This is Part 1 and it is the ‘explanation’ part.
-Part 2 contains the ‘how to’ steps and will be with you in a few days.
+Part 2 contains the ‘how to’ steps.
 See note below.)

 The doubting habit